diladele/docker-websafety/README.md

 Modifications include:

-- Moved to use phusion/baseimage for the docker container
+- Moved to use phusion/baseimage for the docker container - remains on Ubuntu 14.04
 - Moved to use runit rather than supervisor